Dennis Jones (musician): Life and career

 My Kinda Blues, Jones's fourth solo album, was issued in 2012 and featured guest appearances from Kenny Neal, and Guitar Shorty.
-After the 2016 release, Both Sides of the Track, which had Jimmy Zavala play both saxophone and harmonica on the recording, Jones and his band recorded a live album, almost by chance.
-Jones noted, "'WE3' showcases some of my best songs.
-It wasn't a planned recording.
-They happened to have a full Pro Tools recording studio next to the stage and asked if they could record my show.
-It came out so well I decided to release it".
+2016 saw the release of, Both Sides of the Track, which included Etta James saxophonist Jimmy Zavala.
+In 2018, Jones and his band recorded the live album WE3, which showcased some of his favorite songs from his prior releases.